MarvNC/JP-Resources/readme.md

 ### Check out these [Yomichan dictionaries](https://github.com/MarvNC/yomichan-dictionaries/)

 My contributions to the Japanese learning community.
-For questions, suggestions, and support, I can be contacted @Marv [in TheMoeWay](https://learnjapanese.moe/join/).
-Please ask in the questions forum first.
+For questions and support, please make a thread in the questions forum [in TheMoeWay](https://learnjapanese.moe/join/).
+For suggestions please mention @Marv.

 - [Other Resources](#other-resources)
     - [Dictionaries](#dictionaries)